Wednesday 23 & Thursday 24 October, 2019

 The application is just the beginning – how to build relationships with trusts and foundations

-Wendy Brooks has been building relationships with philanthropic trusts and foundations for many years and has secured multi-million-dollar grants for a variety of organisations.
-Wendy will take you through the key steps of how to successfully engage with trusts and foundations, including the preparation needed to select a funder and how to put your own house in order to be as attractive as possible (including updating your website, board, annual report, financial statements and strategic plan).
+Wendy Brooks and her team have been building relationships with philanthropic trusts and foundations for many years and have secured multi-million-dollar grants for a variety of organisations.
+Emer Diviney will take you through the key steps of how to successfully engage with trusts and foundations, including the preparation needed to select a funder and how to put your own house in order to be as attractive as possible (including updating your website, board, annual report, financial statements and strategic plan).

 Presenter: EMER DIVINEY, Senior Associate, Wendy Brooks and Partners